Yan-Oliveira/doc-fao/content/advanced-escalations.rst

 - the escalation time has been reached, i.e. the ticket has escalated (red) or
 - escalation has been suspended or the ticket has been worked on during escalation (the window is no longer visible).

-The *Ticket Escalation Type Bundle* option enables you to assign newly created escalation types to different clients or Service Level Agreements.
+The *Ticket Escalation Type Bundle* option enables you to assign newly created escalation types to different customers or service level agreements.

 The following scenarios can now be handled more flexibly with *Advanced Escalations*: